-In all, we concluded the year with \$3.115 billion of Ongoing Operations Adjusted EBITDA, which was \$55 million above the \$3.06 billion guidance midpoint we set in the third quarter of 2021.
-We also achieved nearly \$2.4 billion of Adjusted Free Cash Flow Before Growth, which was \$129 million higher than the narrowed guidance midpoint we set in the third quarter of 2022.
+In all, we concluded the year with \$4.14 billion of Ongoing Operations Adjusted EBITDA, which was approximately \$400 million higher than the midpoint of the original guidance range announced in November 2022.
+We also achieved \$2.49 billion of Adjusted Free Cash Flow before Growth, exceeding the midpoint of the original guidance by \$441 million.